zyb2ww/drm-tip/dim.rst

     $ printf '\nHost git.freedesktop.org\n\tUser <username>' >> ~/.ssh/config

 You should now have a main repository for patch application.
-The directory corresponding to this repository is defined by DIM_DRM_INTEL in your .dimrc.
+The directory corresponding to this repository is defined by DIM_REPO in your .dimrc.
 You should also have directories called maintainer-tools, drm-tip (for rebuilding the tree), and drm-rerere for some dim-internal book-keeping.